 What are the 3 top destinations that you want to visit?
 I have been asked this question umpteen number of times.
-I usually answer ‘Every place I have not visited is on my wish list’.
+My usually answer ‘Every place I have not visited is on my wish list’.
 I mean it.
 I am curious about every place that I am yet to visit.
-I know I can’t see the whole world.
+And I know I can’t see the whole world.
 But the fun is in attempting to see as much as possible.
 This time, when an interviewer again sent me the same question, I thought I should put an end to it – write a post on it and point all future questions to this post.

 Top destinations on my must travel list

 So here is my prioritized list of top destinations I want to visit.
 At the cost of repeating myself, I must say that ‘Everywhere’ is what my bucket list really is.